 Once installation is complete, start Elasticsearch.

-Once installation is complete, start Kibana and open
+Once installation is complete, start Kibana and run

 In this guide We’ll install td-agent, the stable release of Fluentd.
 Please refer to the guides below for detailed installation steps.